Reactivating the Duo mobile app

 Scan QR Code in Duo Mobile

-6. Click Continue when you've finished reactivating Duo Mobile on your new phone to return to the device management portal.
+6. Click "Continue" when you've finished reactivating Duo Mobile on your new phone to return to the device management portal.

 If your existing phone stops receiving Duo Push requests the IT Service Desk might suggest that you try reactivating Duo Mobile on your phone with this process as a troubleshooting step.